Holomorphic bundles on the blown-up plane and the bar construction: The bar constructions in finite rank

-Thus, for $k=1$ we only need to consider the trivial case when $I=\{x\}$, and for $k=2$, we only need to consider the case when $I=\{x,y\}\subset\Cc^2$ which we now analize.
-Now consider diagram~\eqref{eq:JcupKboxplus} in the case where $J=\{x\}$ and $K=\{y\}$ and hence $I=\{x,y\}$.
-The maps $|B^V_x|\to M^V_x$ are trivially homotopy equivalences hence the top horizontal map is a homotopy equivalence.
-Thus we only have to show that the right vertical map in diagram~\eqref{eq:JcupKboxplus} is a homotopy equivalence.
-The maps $\pi_{x,I}^*$, $\pi_{y,I}^*$ and the maps of Proposition~\ref{prop:mapsboxplus} are open embeddings (see \cite{San05}) and their images form an open cover of $\Mm_{I,2}^V$ (see Proposition~\ref{app:thm:boxplusI} and \cite{San05}, section~4).
-It is then a direct verification that the simplicial space $B^V_{I,2}$ is homeomorphic to the nerve of this open cover.
-Is follows that we have a homotopy equivalence $|B^V_{I,2}|\simeq M^V_{I,2}$, which concludes the proof of the theorem. \end{proof}
+where the vertical maps are homotopy equivalences, so the proof will be complete if we show that the top horizontal map is a homotopy equivalence.
+Thus, for $k=1$ we only need to consider the trivial case when $\#I=1$, and for $k=2$, we only need to consider the case where $I=\{x,y\}\subset\Cc^2$ which we now analyze.
+Now consider Proposition~\ref{prop:barbarbardiagramcommutesinfiniterank} in the case where $L_1=\{x\}$, $L_2=\{y\}$ and $L=\{x,y\}$.
+The maps $|B^\Vv_x|\to \Mm^\Vv_x$ in diagram~\eqref{eq:diagram-barbarbar} are trivially homotopy equivalences hence the left vertical map is a homotopy equivalence.
+Thus we only have to show that the bottom horizontal map in diagram~\eqref{eq:diagram-barbarbar} is a homotopy equivalence.
+Consider the bar construction in Remark~\ref{remark:C_L=U_L}.
+We have maps